ketchuphq/ketchup/README.md

 If you’re interested in _using_ Ketchup, please check out the documentation at [ketchuphq.com/docs](https://ketchuphq.com/docs) (which is itself built with Ketchup &mdash; dogfood!).

+If you want to download the latest release, visit the [Releases page](https://github.com/ketchuphq/ketchup/releases).

 This readme will focus on how to build and develop Ketchup.

 ## Development